Travel

 Visas

 To enter Canada for World Council 2026, delegates will need either a visa or an Electronic Travel Authorization (eTA) - except for U.S. citizens and permanent residents who are exempt from this requirement.
-Be sure to review this information in detail and apply early!
+Be sure to review this information in detail and apply early.

 For those requiring a visa: Your YMCA World Council registration confirmation email includes your invitation letter.